 Community engagement is a crucial component to preserve the old school building ruins and bring the whole Bruce Street School story to life.
-The best way for you to share your thoughts on the old school building’s future and how we should approach the preservation of this historic site is to take a short survey.
-While this is an important and crucial first step, we anticipate that there will be additional opportunities for engagement, and we hope that you will continue to participate in this process.
-Thank you for taking the time to complete this short survey.
+The best way for you to share your thoughts on the old school building’s future and how we should approach the preservation of this historic site is to participate in upcoming opportunities to share your voice.
+If you’d like to participate, please complete the interest form, and you’ll be the first to know about upcoming community engagement events.

 Share Your Story

 Did you or someone you know attend the Bruce Street School?
 Do you have mementos like photographs, yearbooks, and other items from the school?
 If you answered yes, then we’d love to hear from you!
 First-hand accounts, oral histories, photographs, and other memorabilia help us understand the past and allows a complete story to be told.
 There are lots of ways to share your memories and artifacts with us.
 One way is to complete our History Harvest form.
 You can also email us or connect on Facebook.

 About the Arabia Mountain Heritage Area Alliance

 Lithonia sits in the heart of the Arabia Mountain National Heritage Area, a historically and naturally significant landscape that encompasses over 40,000 acres where people live, work, and play.
 The Arabia Mountain Heritage Area Alliance (the Arabia Alliance) will lead community engagement efforts for the historic Bruce Street School ruins project.
 The Alliance is the non-profit partner that advocates for, preserves, and tells the story of the Arabia Mountain National Heritage Area.
 The Alliance has led many preservation, community development, and interpretive projects across DeKalb, Henry, and Rockdale Counties.